Certora/Documentation/docs/prover/checking/sanity.md

 2. Double implication, both true: `assert(p && q)`

-   If this passes then the is a tautology since both conditions are always true.
+   If this passes then the original assertion is a tautology since both conditions are always true.

    ```cvl
    rule sanityDoubleImplication2{